hbctraining/variant_analysis/lessons/07_variant_calling.md

 <img src="../img/Mutect2_pipeline.png" width="500">
 </p>

+MuTect2 can be run in **three different modes**:

+1. **Tumor-normal** mode: where a tumor sample is matched with a normal samples. **This is the mode we will be using.**
+2. **Tumor-only** mode: where a single sample is used as input.
+    * Note that it's ability to reliably call somatic variants is greatly diminished as it has difficulty distinguishing between high frequency variants and germline variants.
+3. **Mitochondrial mode**: where specific parameters are added for appropriately calling on mitochondria.

+### Running MuTect2
 Let's start or variant calling analysis by writing out a new `sbatch` submission script for `MuTect2`:

 ```bash